 How will I get to church with impaired mobility issues?

 Our valet service will be available for the principal morning services.
 For those in need of wheelchair access or extra assistance, please arrive 15 minutes early.
 This will allow extra time to get you checked in for the service.
 An usher will escort you into the cathedral via one of our transept entrances.

 Will we have the Dean’s Hour?

-This fall, the Dean’s Hour will continue as the “Dean’s Hour Matinee” at 2 p.m. on Facebook Live and Zoom.
-Join Dean Thompson for a fall program of interesting and faith-filled lectures and programs!
+The Dean’s Hour will continue as the “Dean’s Hour Matinee” at 2 p.m. on Facebook Live and Zoom through May.
+Join Dean Thompson and other leaders for programming of interesting topics and faith-filled lectures and programs!

 What about Sunday School?